Sutallee Trace Trails

 By Katie Wheeler

 The Etowah Trails System comprises several trails that stretch from Boling Park in Canton to the area known as Rock Creek Estates and also west toward the Georgia National Cemetery.
-The trails explore undeveloped wooded areas that border along the Etowah River.
+The trails explore undeveloped wooded areas that border the Etowah River.
 Almost fifteen miles of paths pass through historic 1800s settlements, traverse bridges, offer scenic river views, and walk hikers through history.

 As a youth in the 1950s, Dan Owen, now the trail system liaison, was a member of Boy Scout Troop 142, a forerunner of the current Troop 241.
 Troop 142 gave Dan a foundational love of hiking, backpacking, and being in nature.
 “After returning to Canton following college and a stint with the Air Force, I was invited to assist with an Appalachian Trail backpacking trip with Troop 241 in the early 1970s,” Dan recalls.
 He continued assisting with troop events and was appointed scoutmaster when former leaders Al Schwamlein and Charles Raines were no longer able.
 “I ‘retired’ as scoutmaster some ten or fifteen years back but continue to assist the troop committee and act as a liaison for trail work,” Dan says.

 When America celebrated its Bicentennial in 1976, so did various groups and organizations in Cherokee County.
 Part of the planning process for the bicentennial project involved the reprinting of the 1895 map of Cherokee County, the first official map.
 Earlier in the year, Dan and members of Canton’s Troop 241 had been out camping on former Jones Mercantile land, wandering around the empty wooded areas in what is now the middle of the Fairways of Canton Golf Club.
-As they enjoyed the peaceful sounds of nature and forging their way alongside the Etowah River, the troop discovered what seemed to be parts of an old road.
+As they enjoyed the peaceful sounds of nature and forged their way alongside the Etowah River, the troop discovered what seemed to be parts of an old road.

 “The 1895 Cherokee County map clearly showed a roadway on the north side of the Etowah River connecting Canton to the Sutallee community, long before the waters of the new Allatoona Lake covered much of the land area,” Dan explains.
 Intrigued by history and nature, Troop 241 approached the Bicentennial Commission to request permission for the Scouts to establish a nature and historic trail along the historic roadway.
 Along with assistance from consulting attorney Mike Bray, the troop secured approval and landowner permission to start the trails.
 Dan shares, “As far as we know, the Scout Trail project and the Cherokee County Historical Society (History Cherokee) organization are the only two Cherokee County Bicentennial projects that remain.”